Ours are not your typical self defense classes. Our classes are geared towards the world that women face each day.

 Morgan Hill, CA

-This class is open to women 18 years of age or older (15-17 with parental permission) and designed to be low impact, fun, information packed, and suitable for everyone.
+This class is open to women 18 years of age or older (15-17 with parental permission) and designed to be low impact, information packed, and suitable for adults.

 At Defense-ability you will learn the importance of situational awareness, and how to defend yourself physically.
 The class will cover important topics such as: